blueguy213/Android-Photos-App/README.md

 # TO DO

 [X ] Implement a selected album method
+[X ] Implement Add Photo in OpenAlbumView from device storage

 [SK] Auto Complete Text view for SearchView Tags
-[X ] Implement Add Photo in OpenAlbumView from device storage
+[SK] Photo permission bug needs to be fixed

+[SP] Search photos need to diplay all photos first then filter out (update thumbnail display) [SP] Search button should be tested more
+[SP] Test Add Person field and button (throwing error?)
+[SP] Implement delete person/location spinners and test

+[SP] Add back to album button to edit photo view